At a glance

 The competition format is a round-robin tournament consisting of seven unpublished business cases.
 The cases are selected from among the top entries from the annual Case Writing Competition.
 The highlight of the week is a live case presentation by a major company facing a real-life business challenge.

 An Educational Experience Unlike Any Other

-More than 250 senior business executives serve as judges, using their unique backgrounds, experience and perspectives to critically assess the participants’ presentations.
-Teams are judged on creativity, insight, substance and plausibility of implementation.
+The students must then present their detailed plan of action to a panel of judges.
+More than 300 business executives serve as judges, using their unique backgrounds, experiences and perspectives to critically assess the participants’ presentations.
+Teams are evaluated on creativity, insight, substance and plausibility of implementation.

 The Richard Outcault Team Spirit Award

 This prize was created by the Northeastern University and the John Molson International Case Competition organizers to honor the memory of the late Richard Outcault, a former ICC competitor.
 He embodied what this competition has best to offer.

 Read more about it here.